Email marketing best practice

 When it comes to email marketing the quality of your marketing lists is much more important than quantity.
 To maximise the quality of your email marketing lists it is best practice to cleanse your marketing lists on a regular basis.
-For example, to ensure that only people that engage with your emails continue to receive them you could look at your list every 12 months and remove those people in your list that haven’t opened your emails in the last year.
-Additionally this would act to exhibit compliance with the retention principle of General Data Protection Regulation (GDPR), namely that you retain the individual’s personal data for no longer than necessary.
+For example, to ensure that only people that engage with your emails continue to receive them you could look at your list every 12 months and remove those people in your list that haven't opened your emails in the last year.
+This would also help you comply with the retention principle of General Data Protection Regulation (GDPR), namely that you retain the individual's personal data for no longer than necessary.

 You should take steps to ensure your email message will be accepted by email service providers such as Gmail, Hotmail and Yahoo Mail.
 If you notice problems with your deliverability, check that you are not on a blacklist.
 You should prompt your customers to add you to their safe senders list or address book within your email message.
 Your email marketing software provider is responsible for making sure its email technology is up-to date and compliant with today's legal requirements.
 A responsible email provider will also be able to handle bounce codes, feedback loops and connection optimisation.

 To increase deliverability and consistency with branding consider using a sub-domain of your website to send your emails from e.g. if your web domain is johnscafe.com your email sub-domain could be email.johns.cafe.com.
 It is advisable to use a from-address alias so the customer immediately recognises who your email is from e.g. John’s Café.
 Avoid ‘no reply’ prefixes, it is good customer service to monitor the inbox for responses from your email marketing campaigns. .

 As part of the regulations on electronic mail marketing you must not disguise or conceal your identity.